Watch Dogs: Legion interview — Recruiting the right crew in Ubisoft’s hacking game

 GamesBeat: Is there anything else you’d like to spotlight?

-Crooks: One more thing to talk about would be next-gen. One of the cool things we’ve done in Watch Dogs: Legion, obviously we’re coming out on PS5 digitally November 12, and November 10 on Xbox Series X. If you buy the current-generation version, you’ll automatically get the next-gen version for free once the consoles launch.
+Crooks: One more thing to talk about would be next gen. One of the cool things we’ve done in Watch Dogs: Legion, obviously we’re coming out on PS5 digitally November 12, and November 10 on Xbox Series X. If you buy the current-generation version, you’ll automatically get the next-gen version for free once the consoles launch.

 The other thing we worked hard on is what we call cross-progression.
 We made sure that your save will transfer between the two generations.
 If you pick up the Xbox One or PS4 Pro version, you won’t lose your progress if you upgrade to the Series X or PS5.
 Your saves can be transferred across.
 We’re closely supporting that, which is pretty cool.
 It means people aren’t left out and don’t waste any time if they want to grab the game at the current-generation launch.